Lake Washington Institute of Technology

 - LWTech directly serves the communities of Kirkland, Redmond, Bellevue, Kenmore, Mercer Island, Bothell, Woodinville, Carnation, Duvall, North Bend, Fall City, Sammamish, Issaquah, Snoqualmie, Skykomish, Clyde Hill, and Medina.
 LWTech also serves students from outside our service area, as well as students from around the world

-- The teacher population of 137 teachers has declined by 12% over five years.
+- The teacher population of 137 teachers has stayed relatively flat over five years.

 |Lake Washington Institute of Technology||(WA) Community College Avg.|